-“Bill Of Exchange as a Negotiable Instrument”- educareguide’s topic of attention is worth considering.
-In addition to that, many people, especially students (including those writing various kinds of examination across the globe, which includes WASSCE), researched this topic.
+It is worth considering “Bill Of Exchange as a Negotiable Instrument”- educareguide topic of attention .
+Truly, many people, especially students (including those writing these kinds of examination across the globe, which includes WASSCE), research this topic for various reasons.

-Simply defined, a bill of exchange is a signed, written order by which one party (drawer) instructs another party (drawee) to pay a specified. sum of money to a third party (payee).
-A bill of exchange is defined under the Ghana Bills of Exchange Act, 1961 (Act 55) as: “an unconditional order in writing, addressed by one person to another, signed by the person giving it, requiring the person to whom it is addressed, to pay, on demand, or at a fixed or determinable future time, a sum certain in money to or to the .order of a specified person or the bearer.”
-A Negotiable instrument is an unconditional order or promise to pay an amount of money, easily transferable from one person. to another
+As a matter of fact, a bill of exchange is a signed, written order by which one party (drawer) instructs another party (drawee) to pay a specified amount of money to a third party (payee).
+Surely, a bill of exchange is defined under the Ghana Bills of Exchange Act, 1961 (Act 55) as: “an unconditional order in writing, addressed by one person to another, signed by the person giving it, requiring the person to whom it is addressed, to pay, on demand, or at a fixed or determinable future time, a sum certain in money to or to the .order of a specified person or the bearer.”
+Also, a Negotiable instrument is an unconditional order or promise to pay an amount of money, easily transferable from one person. to another

 Parties To A Bill Of Exchange as a Negotiable Instrument

-There are three parties to a bill of exchange.
-They are:
+Certainly, there are three parties to a bill of exchange.
+And they are:

 The person who gives the order to pay

 The person to whom the order to pay is given

 The person to whom payment is to be made